farefray/DraftPickME/README.md

 │   ├── constants             # Application constants including constants for Redux │   ├── helpers               # All the bits and pieces that don't fit into other folders but don't justify having a folder of their own.
-│   ├── js                    # Vanilla JS which is used by App │   ├── reducers              # Redux reducers.
+│   ├── js                    # Vanilla JS which is used by App │   ├── pages                 # Fractal structure.
+Root level components, ones which are directly mounted on level 1 routes.
+│   ├───── ~                  # Components and their nested components.
+All components are CamelCased.
+The sub components of Component.js are present in a folder called component.
+All components required by a page go to it’s node folder.
+│   ├── reducers              # Redux reducers.
 Your state is altered here based on actions │   ├── services              # Handles all http communication with backend apis for the application, can also have methods that don't wrap http calls.
 │   ├── styles                # CSS Styles